sungwoncho/factory-boy/README.md

 });
 ```

 Note that `FactoryBoy.build` returns a plain object without `_id`.
-This makes
+It does not
-it easy to do things with it like shown above.
+pretend to be a Mongo document--pass it around as a plain object.

 * Insert test data